 - Install the Windows control software called 'Magic RDS 4', run the setup exe file and go through the simple installation wizard. - 2.
-In the case of USB connection install the USB driver now.
-TIP: Latest versions of operating systems already come with the USB driver included. - 3.
-Make sure the RDS encoder is connected and powered, all connectors are seated completely. - 4.
-Run the Magic RDS software using Windows Start button. - 5.
-Double-click on the 'Add new connection' icon. - Select your device model (P132).
-Choose the Serial/USB connection and select the COM port the RDS encoder is connected to.
-Note: You may find/change the assigned COM port number in Windows Control Panels System (Hardware) Device Manager. - Finally click on the Add button.
+Make sure the RDS encoder is connected and powered, all connectors are seated completely. - 3.
+Run the Magic RDS software using Windows Start button. - 4.
+Double-click on the 'Add new connection' icon. - Select your device model (P232).
+Choose the Serial/USB connection and select the COM port the RDS encoder is connected to. - 6.
+Finally click on the Add button.
 You should see "Connected" or "Opened" in the Recent Events box.
 Now you are ready.
 The settings are saved automatically. - Configure the basic RDS settings.
-Especially check the pages RDS Content - Program, Device Setup - Analog Control and Device Setup - LAN Settings. - 9.
+Especially check the pages RDS Content Program and Device Setup - Analog Control. - 8.
 The Recent Events box and status bar at the bottom of the window show whether the data was sent successfully.
-If an error is shown, check the connection to the RDS encoder, its power supply and whether a correct COM port is selected in the connection setup. - 10.
+If an error is shown, check the connection to the RDS encoder, its power supply and whether a correct COM port is selected in the connection setup. - 9.
 Follow the Magic RDS help for further details, tools and configuration options.